Japanese Superfoods: Natto

-Natto is fermented soybeans, specifically fermented with Bacillus subtilis, which forms a stringy, strong smelling and interesting tasting Japanese staple food.
-It is often eaten as part of the Japanese breakfast, and is sold in little individual styrofoam or cardboard packs in every supermarket, generally in the cool section near the tofu.
+Natto is fermented soybeans, specifically fermented with Bacillus subtilis, which forms the stringy, strong smelling and interesting-tasting Japanese staple food.
+It is often eaten as part of the Japanese breakfast and is sold in little individual styrofoam or cardboard packs in every supermarket, generally in the cool section near the tofu.

 We covered in a fair amount of detail on the wonderful health benefits of fermented foods in our miso article, so I’ll try to limit that here.
 However, go and check it out again, as natto and miso go toe-to-toe as the top fermented foods in Japan.
 For natto, the fermentation process breaks down the soybeans, which makes them easier to digest and increases the body’s ability to absorb the goodness of the nutrients.